tldr-pages/tldr/pages/common/pbmmake.md

 > Create a blank bitmap.
 > More information: <https://netpbm.sourceforge.net/doc/pbmmake.html>.

-- Create a white bitmap of the specified dimensions:
+- Create a blank bitmap of the specified dimensions:

 `pbmmake {{width}} {{height}} > {{path/to/output_file.pbm}}`